SeanMcP/.com/src/pages/articles/convert-class-component-to-function-with-hooks/index.md

 _**Note**: To create this example, I looked through Todd Motto's awesome list of ["Public APIs"](https://github.com/toddmotto/public-apis).
 Check it out and give it a star if you find it useful._

-I used the fetch library to keep the example straight forward, but I recommend using a more robust option like [Axios](https://github.com/axios/axios) for better error handling.
+I used the fetch library to keep the example straight forward (and it seemed fitting for an app that displays dog photos), but I recommend using a more robust option like [Axios](https://github.com/axios/axios) with better error handling for your applications.

 ## Functional Component